 Health risk awareness

-Because some of the methods and equipment used may be new it is up to you as a customer to be aware of potential risks and to educate yourself about:
+Because some of the methods and equipment used may be harmful it is up to you as a customer to be aware of potential risks and to educate yourself about:

-- what to look for when choosing where to have a treatment done
+- what to look for when choosing where to have a service done

-- what to expect when undergoing personal appearance treatments
+- what to expect when undergoing personal appearance service

-- what to expect in relation to the immediate effects of such treatments
+- what to expect in relation to the immediate effects of such services

 The relevant legislation covers some activities, but some are not regulated.

-Little may be known about possible adverse events associated with the treatment, or potential side effects.
+Little may be known about possible adverse events associated with the service, or potential side effects.

-Some procedures like cosmetic needling or body modification might involve pain relief medicine first (for example a numbing agent applied to the skin).
+Some services like cosmetic needling or body modification might involve pain relief medicine first, for example a numbing agent applied to the skin.
 These are 'scheduled' or regulated medicines, and only trained health professionals are able to supply and administer these medicines.
 They understand how these medicines work and the possible dangers that may arise when using them.

 Most beauty therapists and personal service providers do not have this training.
 They are not legally able to provide that kind of medication.

-If your procedure does require pain relief, you need to discuss this with your doctor or pharmacist to determine the most appropriate pain relieving medicine for you.
+If your service does require pain relief, you need to discuss this with your doctor or pharmacist to determine the most appropriate pain relieving medicine for you.